 In addition to our Net Zero goals, CenterPoint Energy strives to be a leader in enabling our customers to transition to a cleaner energy future.
-We have set a Scope 3 emission reduction goal across our entire multi-state footprint.
-Specifically, CenterPoint Energy aims to help our residential and commercial customers reduce GHG emissions attributable to their end use of natural gas by 20-30% by 2035 from a 2021 baseline.
-The total emission reductions for this Scope 3 goal are comparable to the total emission reductions for both our Scope 1 and certain Scope 2 Net Zero goals.
+We have set a Scope 3 GHG emission reduction goal across our entire multi-state footprint.
+Specifically, we aim to help our residential and commercial customers reduce GHG emissions attributable to their end use of natural gas by 20-30% by 2035 from a 2021 baseline.
+The total GHG emission reductions for this Scope 3 goal are comparable to the total GHG emission reductions for both our Scope 1 and certain Scope 2 Net Zero goals.

-To achieve our Net Zero and Scope 3 goals, CenterPoint Energy will take the following steps:
+To achieve our Net Zero and Scope 3 goals, CenterPoint Energy is taking the following steps:

 - Offer customers affordable conservation and energy efficiency programs;